bytedance/byteps/README.md

 <img src="/docs/images/perf_tcp_vgg16.png" width="360" height="220"><img src="/docs/images/perf_tcp_resnet50.png" width="360" height="220">

-You can reproduce the results using the dockerfiles and example scripts we provide.
+You can reproduce the results using the Dockerfiles and example scripts we provide.

 Evaluation on RDMA networks can be found at [performance.md](docs/performance.md).